Lionsberg/lionsberg-wiki/New Vision and Plan.md

 - [[Beyond The Meta Crisis - A Blueprint for a Better Future]]
 - [[A New American Revolution - A Vision for a Stronger, Freer, and More United Nation]]

+## Summary

 ## Context

 As we navigate the complexity of the interrelated spiritual, cultural, values, political, economic, ecological, and geopolitical crises confronting humanity, we recognize that we face an unprecedented threat.
 This collective understanding is deeper than the specific words articulated in [[Beyond The Meta Crisis - A Blueprint for a Better Future]], bringing us together to address these challenges.

 ## Vision

 Beyond the precise language in [[Beyond The Meta Crisis - A Blueprint for a Better Future]], people of goodwill share a united vision of a world that embodies flourishing, balance, and right relationships among all.
-In this [[New World]], every individual, community, and ecosystem can realize their full potential and thrive in harmony.
-We often refer to this highest aspiration the [[Designer's Intent]] for [[Worksite Earth]], or simply [[The Goal]].
+In this [[New World]], every individual, community, and ecosystem has the opportunity to realize their full potential and thrive in harmony.
+We often refer to this highest aspiration the [[Designer's Intent]] for [[Worksite Earth]], [[Heaven On Earth]], or simply [[The Goal]].

 ## Analysis